The Hip-Hop Flow Chart

 Who boasts the most Brobdingnagian (i.e., biggest) vocabulary in hip-hop?
 Featuring 100 meticulously hand-drawn MC effigies, this chart of lyrical locution analyzes the lexical freshness of nearly every rapper of repute—including Drake, the Wu-Tang Clan and cult favorite Aesop Rock—tabulating the number of unique words used in each artist’s first 35,000 lyrics (roughly equal to 3-5 albums).
 What's more, each of these virtuosos of verse is then color-coded by their area of origin—all adding up to a fun, flava-ful flow chart that’s equally at home on the wall of a hip-hop habitué, etymology enthusiast or die-hard data junkie.

 24" x 18"

 Produced and expanded in conjunction with Matt Daniels, and adapted from his original "Largest Vocabulary in Hip-Hop."
-Each print comes packaged in a Pop Chart Lab Test Tube.
-See the menu to the right for finishing options, and note that framed prints require an additional 3-4 business days of processing time.
+Each print comes packaged in a Pop Chart Lab Test Tube. e.

 Using 100 lb. archival stock certified by The Forest Stewardship Council, this poster is pressed on an offset lithographic press with vegetable-based inks in Long Island City, Queens.